-Pão de Açúcar (Sugarloaf Mountain) stands 1,299 ft / 396 m tall at the eastern edge of Rio de Janeiro, and is one the city's most iconic landmarks.
+Pão de Açúcar (Sugarloaf Mountain) stands 1,299 ft / 396 m tall at the eastern edge of Rio de Janeiro and is one of the city’s most iconic landmarks.

 Although it may not look it (from the west), it is possible to hike up this hill – kind of (there’s a bit of climbing involved).

 - Location: Urca, Rio de Janeiro

 - Summit elevation: 1,299 ft / 396 m

 - One-way distance from trailhead: 1.4 mi / 2.2 km

 *NOTE: The time listed above is based on my own experience.
 Please remember that your time may vary greatly.

 GETTING TO PÃO DE AÇÚCAR

 - Accessible via public transportation: Yes